VLety/fastApiProject/README.md

 * RESTful API server
 * JWT token authentication with expiration period and authorization scopes
 * Flexible project configuration via config files
-* CRUD operations for 3 table: Users and Employees with relational link to Tickets
+* CRUD operations for 3 tables: Users and Employees with relational link to Tickets
 * PATCH (partially update a resource request) for User's name & password changing
 * RBAC permissions model for each API endpoint
 ## Project setup steps for a clear AWS Ubuntu 24.04 LTS EC2 server: